felixelex/trajnetplusplusbaselines/README.rst

 Contrastive Sampling
 --------

-The single-frame sampling algorithm wihch only samples locations at a specific time of the future follows the following steps:
+The single-frame sampling algorithm (samples locations at a specific time of the future) follows the following steps:

 * **Positive samples:** Given a fixed future horizon, we select the corresponding sample from the ground truth of primary agent and add some noise to it.
 * **Negative samples:** Given a fixed future horizon, we select the corresponding sample from the ground truth of neighboring agents with local displacement and add some noise to them.
 It is worth mentioning that treating negative samples was more challenging, as the number of neighbors (agents other than the primary agent) might vary from scene to scene.
 In order to have the same tensor size for all scenes, we filled up scenes (with few neighbors and NaN's) with random samples from neighbors of the same scene.
 This shouldn't change the overall outcome, as we are randomly assigning a higher weight to a neighbor.

+The multi-frame sampling is very silimar.
+The difference is that samples are spatial-temporal events at various time steps of the future.

-In the figure below we plotted the trajectories of the pedestrians and added the sampling at the time horizon in the plot.
-In red nine negative samples per neighbour are shown, while the green point shows the positive sample.
+In the figure below we plotted the raw trajectories of the pedestrians as well as our samples at the desired time horizon.
+Nine negative samples per neighbour in red dot are shown, while the green point shows the positive sample.
 Remember for each scene one primary pedestrian and several neighbours are chosen.
 The trajectroy of the primary gives the postive sample and the trajectories of the neigbours give the negative samples.
 In addition to that, the observed and the future trajectory as well as the horizon (here horizon = 4) are shown.

 .. raw:: html